Experiencing 11 month old sleep problems? Here’s what to do when your baby is waking up at night and going through a sleep regression.

 Disclosure: This article contains affiliate links, which means I will earn a commission—at no extra cost to you—if you make a purchase.

-You and I still rely on sleep aids to fall asleep, from keeping the room dark to even sleeping with a fan on.
-Your baby also relies on sleep aids but, unlike you and me, the ones he uses are unsustainable.
+You and I still rely on sleep aids to fall asleep, from keeping the room dark to sleeping with a fan on.
+Your baby also relies on sleep aids but, unlike you and me, the ones he uses could be unsustainable.
 They’re habits that he can’t do for himself, which means he needs you to do it for him.

-Cut sleep aids that require you to wake up in order to work, like pacifiers, swaddles, rocking, or feeding.
+Cut sleep associations that require you to wake up in order to be effective, like pacifiers, swaddles, rocking, or feeding.

-Instead, encourage your baby to soothe herself to sleep on his own, without your help.
+Instead, encourage him to soothe himself to sleep on his own, without your help.
 You can also encourage sleep aids that don’t need you: darkening curtains (these are the ones we used), white noise, or even lullabies on repeat.

 “Thanks for the great e-mails.
 I’ve never really followed a blog before, but yours is very helpful!” -Lorna Poynton

 By now, you’ve likely figured that your baby can go the whole night without waking up to eat, so what gives?
-Why does she still wake up seemingly famished for a nursing session or bottle?
-She can’t be hungry, right?
-She’s probably just waking up out of habit?
+Why does she still wake up out of hunger for a nursing session or bottle?

-Yes, by this time, most babies can sleep through the whole night without needing to eat.
+An infant this age can likely sleep through the whole night without needing to eat.
 But here’s the thing: if your baby has grown used to the habit of eating in the middle of the night, she just might be hungry… in the middle of the night.

-So, while your baby may be physically ready and able to take in all her calories during the day like you and I do, she might still get hungry at night.
+So, while she may be physically ready and able to take in all her calories during the daytime like you and I do, she might still get hungry at night.

 Gradually wean her off of night feedings and increasing her milk intake the following day.
 For instance, reduce her nightly feed by two minutes, or half an ounce.
 Then the following morning, increase her milk intake by the same amount.